-Staff: Don't use your own phone without the Headteacher/SLT knowledge or permission.
+Staff: Do not use your own phone to contact parents/pupils without the Headteacher/SLT knowledge or permission.

 Don't retain student/pupil/parental contact details for your personal use.

 Social networking (e.g. Facebook/ Twitter)

 This guidance is to be applied outside of the school setting as social networking is not permitted in school.
 Schools should take into consideration the age of their pupils, and whether they are old enough to have accounts when sharing this guidance.